Perron's method for pathwise viscosity solutions: Preliminary remarks and the definition of sub- and super-solutions

-and the existence, uniqueness, and regularity of $(\tilde X,\tilde P)$ then follow from the $C^2$-regularity of $H$ and the classical theory of ordinary differential equations.
+The classical theory of ordinary differential equations then yields the existence, uniqueness, and regularity of $(\tilde X,\tilde P)$.

-As discussed in \cite{LS5}, when $m > 1$, it is not possible in general to solve \eqref{E:chars} by reducing the problem to time-homogenous systems like \eqref{E:homogchars} with a change of variables.
+When $m > 1$, it is not possible in general to solve \eqref{E:chars} by reducing the problem to systems like \eqref{E:homogchars} with a change of variables.
 The exception is when the Poisson brackets of the $H^i$ vanish; that is, for all $i, j = 1,2,\ldots,m$,

 In this case, the Hamiltonian flows for each $H^i$ commute, and \eqref{E:chars} can be solved by composing the various Hamiltonian solution operators with the corresponding increments $W^i_t - W^i_{t_0}$.
 As a result, as long as \eqref{A:Poisson} holds, $H$ may be assumed to be $C^2$.
 A particular example is when each $H^i$ is independent of $x$, in which case $X$ takes the explicit form